MoriaHamami/Final-Project-CA/README.md

 npm run server:dev
 ```

-You shuold get a console ouput that the server is up and running at port 3030.
+You should get a console output that the server is up and running at port 3030.
 Enter the frontend folder and repeat the same process.

 ```